 Tech hosts a two-day conference for high school students on campus every year.
 Tech students help organize and host the event, educating high schoolers on numerous international issues, including those of sustainability.

-Competition club established to explore alternative energy design.
+Competition club that explores alternative energy design.

-Promote appreciation for trail adventure and exploration, motivating participants to work towards enhancing and conserving the trail network that exists across the country.
+Promotes appreciation for trail adventure and exploration, motivating participants to work towards enhancing and conserving the trail network that exists across the country.

 Celebration takes place annually on the Georgia Tech campus.

 Game Day Recycling